 #neutron_external_interface: "eth1"

-OpenStack Option
+OpenStack Options

 enable_ceph: "yes"